Peace has become a priority for me.

 You don’t move mountains when you practice; the shifts are often tiny, even imperceptible.
 The more I practice, the more I realize that peace is a choice.
 It’s not the absence of conflict or inner chaos or drama, but the choice not to engage in it.
 I often worried that making the choice would make me apathetic.
 The opposite is true.

 Staying peaceful does not dim my passion or enthusiasm or distance me from things that are hard or challenging.
 In fact, the view from a more peaceful state creates greater clarity and courage.
 When I choose a more peaceful state, I’m taking myself off the emotional roller-coaster of reactivity.
-Take the practical advice from a wise and worldly monk, Thich Nhat Hahn, “Every day brings a choice to practice peace or practice stress.
+Take the practical advice from the great Buddhist monk and teacher, Thich Nhat Hahn, “Every day brings a choice to practice peace or practice stress.

 Realize that you are in there.
 Ultimately peace is an act of self-love, a precious gift that makes everything in life feels “right,” even for a little while.